Analyzing Areas of Influence in ArcGIS Pro

 Since there is not a clear indication that lung cancer rates are consistently higher in areas around coal-fired power plants, this analysis only weakly corroborates our hypothesis that that counties around coal-fired power plants in Illinois will have higher rates of lung cancer than other Illinois counties.

-While this comparatively simple type of analysis gives intuitive results with a minimum amount of effort, it is subject to a number of limitations that make it primarily useful for exploratory data analysis that can inform more rigorous work.
+While this comparatively simple type of analysis gives intuitive results with a minimum amount of effort, it is subject to a number of limitations that make it only useful for exploratory data analysis that can inform more rigorous work.

 Cancer has numerous risk factors, but in this example, we only looked at one of those variables (proximity to power plants).
-A more sophisticated analysis would consider covariates in an attempt to determine how important each one of those variables are in explaining different county cancer rates.
+A more sophisticated analysis would consider other factors in an attempt to determine how important each one of those variables are in explaining different county cancer rates.
 Common analytical techniques used to do this include multiple linear regression analysis, principal component analysis, and factor analysis.

-For example, a regression model might consider not only whether a county is near a power plant, but also incorporate covariates that quantify lifestyle risk factors like obesity rates, rates of regular consumption of fruits and vegetable, and rates of smoking.
+For example, a regression model might consider not only whether a county is near a power plant, but also incorporate other variables that quantify lifestyle risk factors like obesity rates, rates of regular consumption of fruits and vegetable, and rates of smoking.
 The resulting model would contain coefficients that indicate the relative percentage of influence on cancer rates that can be attributed to each of the variables.

 A confounder is a third variable that correlates with both the presumed cause and effect variables.